SeoinBack/CatGPT/README.md

 ## Example Use

 ### Adsorbate Conditional Generation
 >⚠️ **Note**: Currently, the dataframe used for training the adsorbate conditional generative model *must* include a column for adsorbate symbols.
-The column will be automatically added to the dataframe only for the OC20 dataset.
+The column will not be automatically added to the dataframe except only for the OC20 dataset.

 This feature generates catalyst structures conditioned on specified adsorbates.